jesscmoore/jesscmoore.github.io/_posts/2025-02-09-rejuvenate_mac_ubuntu_server.md

 ### Download and install Ubuntu Server

 Open https://ubuntu.com/download/server and download the latest long term supported server.
 Follow Ubuntu's how to install instructions and step-by-step tutorial if useful.
 To enable ethernet setup, ensure laptop is connected to modem via ethernet before starting install wizard.
+This ensures an internet connection in cases where the wifi network controller is not recognised by the Ubuntu OS and requires later install of a driver.

 ### Install ssh server